eqNj/eqN-PD2-Filter/README.md

 Updated the list of +skills needed on a non-magic class item for it to show, overall making them generally much more inclusive in the endgame.

-Added additional shop hunting tags to items worth buying from vendors.

 Added notes to magic and rare jewels that are good for Low Level Dueling to encourage trading.

 Added notes to unique and set items that are good for Low Level Dueling to encourage trading.

-Planned: Added notes and a [LLD] name tag to specific magic and non-magic items that drop and would serve as ideal Low Level Dueling bases for either Rune Words or Crafting (indicating a crafting character level of 1 for simplicity.)
+Planned: Added notes and a [LLD] name tag to specific magic and non-magic items that drop and would serve as ideal Low Level Dueling bases for either Rune Words or Crafting.

 Big thanks to Hastmannen for their help with all the Low Level Dueling information.
-You can find their LLD guides for PD2 on Reddit!
+You can find Hastmannen's LLD guides for PD2 on Reddit!